splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 1. In Splunk Synthetic Monitoring, select the settings gear icon, then :guilabel:`Private locations`.
 2. Select :guilabel:`+ Add` and add a name.
-3. Follow the steps in the guided setup to set up your runner.
+3. Follow the steps in the guided setup to set up one or more private runners for that private location.
 4. Save your private location.